JanRSmit/HALS-Mechatronics/README.md

 \-          Internationally available , purchasable parts where possible, like bearings, axle bars, heavy quality tripod, etc.

-\-          From the CNC community the grbl based firmware and supported controller and motor driver electronics for the movement controller.
+\-          From the CNC community the grbl based firmware and supported controller and motor driver electronics for the motions.

 \-          For the linear and rotating movement, a timing belt concept based on HTD3M.